 Have you ever been a bit late serving your guinea pig a meal?
 You might have forgotten but they haven’t!
-Wheeking and cage chewing is there helpful way of reminding you its feeding time!
+Wheeking and cage chewing is their helpful way of reminding you it’s feeding time!
 If this happens a lot then try an automatic feeder!

 Do your guinea pigs begin to squeak at the sound of your voice?
 I know ours do!
 In the morning the slightest hint of my voice outside their room causes a chorus of squeaks, whistles and wheeks!
 It’s amazing to know that we create that magnitude of happiness for our piggies.

 Guinea pigs are smart enough to be able to learn and recognize their own names as well.
 It’s easy to teach your guinea pig their name, start by feeding them a treat and repeating their name whilst they eat it.
-Perform this daily and after a while your gui9na pigs will not only known their name they will also run over to you when called!
+Perform this daily and after a while, your guinea pigs will not only know their name they will also run over to you when called!

 Guinea pigs also have a great capacity for general recognition.
 Wild cavies will run away from even the smallest hint of danger so it’s no surprise to know they won’t be eager to be held by humans.
 Domesticated guinea pigs’ power of recognition is so great that they will not only be held by us, humans, but they will also snuggle into us, encourage stroking (that gentle yet powerful head but on your hand) plus they lick us as a sign of love.

 Licking is how guinea pigs express affection to each other so it’s sweet they also share it with us.

 Guinea pigs can recognize colours and symbols.
-An experiment was carried out by Horst Bielfeld in his book Guinea Pigs — A Complete Pet Owner’s Manual where he uses colored food bowls to distinguish whether a guinea pig could see colors.
+An experiment was carried out by Horst Bielfeld in his book Guinea Pigs — A Complete Pet Owner’s Manual where he uses coloured food bowls to distinguish whether a guinea pig could see colours.
 He proved that they could.